PaperFanz/lc3-assembly-vscode-ext/README.md

 # lc3-assembly README

-Basic syntax highlighting support for the LC3 assembly language used by the UT ECE department for educational purposes.
+Basic syntax highlighting and snippets for the LC3 assembly language used by the UT ECE department for educational purposes.
 I made this because looking at dull white on dark grey text was making me go blind.

 Recommended themes: